ucb-152/lab6/AWS_SETUP.md

 </p>

 Then, scroll down to the bottom and click the orange "Create" button.

+> [!WARNING]
+>
+> If your CloudWatch alarm triggers and shuts down your instance, the alarm will not retrigger until the alarm goes into a safe state again.
+So if you immediately restart the instance, make sure you use it immediately for atleast 15 minutes.
+If you leave it idle again, the alarm will not trigger, and you will burn through your credits.

 3. Search "Budgets" in the top search bar, and in the "Features" section, click on "Budgets".
 Click on the orange "Create a Budget" button.
 4. Fill in the information to match the picture below, and enter your email for the "Email recipients" section.